antropova/converter-cli/README.md

   * The second class should fetch data and it will be in the `app/data_fetchers` folder
   * This could be a [Nokogiri scraper](), in which case you should name it something like BuzzFeedScraper, `app/data_fetchers/buzzfeed_scraper.rb`
   * It could also make API calls, in which case you should name it something like BuzzFeedAPICaller, `app/data_fetchers/buzzfeed_api_caller.rb`
-    * The API you select must not require authentication (that means no Twitter, no Facebook, no Instagram, etc.)
+    * If you would like help from instructors when creating the class that makes API calls, the API you select must not require authentication (that means no Twitter, no Facebook, no Instagram, etc.).
+You can use APIs that do require authentication as long as you're comfortable knowning that instructors will not help you debug them.
 3. Model(s)
   * The third class should be a model of your data, in the `app/models` folder
   * If you are fetching data from Spotify for instance, an appropriate model might be Song.
 Song could have a couple attributes: